How do apple AirPods work with iPhone 6s being it doesn't have the special chip adapter used for pairing the iPhone to the earbuds themselves?

 - Flag as inappropriate Answer 2

-- Flag as inappropriate (Does the lighting adapter work for iPhone 6)
+- Flag as inappropriate (Does the iPhone 5 adapter work on the Sony dream machine?)

 Will this work with an iPhone 6+?

 - Asked by David C

 - Flag as inappropriate (Will this work with an iPhone 6+?)